A-Gharibian/CLMSynth/README.md

 pip install git+https://github.com/CN-TU/mdcgenpy    # only needed for data_source: "mdcgen"
 pip install pyivm                                     # only needed for metrics.evaluate_cluster_label_matching
 ```
-> **Note on `pyivm`:** its exact package name/API on PyPI hasn't been independently verified.
-If `evaluate_cluster_label_matching` silently returns `{}` even after installing something, confirm the installed package actually exposes `pyivm.silhouette(X, labels, adjusted=True)` etc. before trusting the result.

 ## Quick start

 **The wizard:** run `python config_wizard.py`.
-It asks a plain-language
-question for every setting (explaining each as it goes), writes the config YAML,
+It asks a question for every setting, writes the config YAML,
-and offers to run the pipeline for you.
-Works for every source, including your own
+and can run the pipeline.
+Works for every source, including user-provided (`byoc`) data.
-CSV (`byoc`).
 No YAML editing required.

 Or configure it yourself: